stellar-deprecated/interstellar/docs/readme.md

 This will make all Angular parts of a module (providers, services etc.) accessible from your app.

-Application can contain it's own Angular elements like controllers, services, templates etc. They are autoloaded using following code:
+An application can contain its own Angular elements like controllers, services, templates etc. They are autoloaded using following code:

 ```js
 app.controllers = require.context("./controllers", true);